adcirc/adcirc/README.md

 After clicking the pull request button, you will be given a section to describe your changes.
 Please describe what has been done throughly.
 The repository administrators will be given the option to merge your pull request into the upstream repository.

+### Recipes

+There are many specific development tasks that one may only need to perform occasionally, and this section is dedicated to providing step by step instructions for reference.

+#### Cherry Picking

+It is sometimes advantageous to make a branch of a branch, for example when adding a new feature to a stable version of the code (which is on its own branch) rather than starting with the experimental master branch.

+When committing the changes from the branch-of-a-branch back to the master branch, the following steps are required:

+1. Create a branch from the current master with git checkout master; git checkout -b newbranch
+2. Go to the branch-of-a-branch and look at the sha1 ID of each commit starting where the branch-of-a-branch diverged.
+Use the command git cherry-pick sha1hash for each commit, one by one, continuing along the branch.
+This will take the work done for each commit and perform it on the new branch.
+You may need to resolve conflicts here just as you would in a traditional merge.
+3. Push the new branch to your fork on GitHub with git push -u origin newbranch
+4. On GitHub, create a pull request to master since the history is contiguous.
+Once the test cases pass, the request can be merged.

 ### Continuous Integration (CI)

 Continuous Integration, or CI, involves testing each change made to the model against a known result.
 The ensures that as soon as a change (accidental or intentional) to the solution occurs, the developers are aware of it.